 What is the Teradata Command HELPSTATS ON FOR SESSION?

-No, because collecting statistics requires many resources.
-Only collect statistics if they improve your queries.
+No, because collecting statistics consumes resources.
+We only collect statistics if they improve our queries.

 This information is not provided.
-So it is up to you to determine if a column is skewed and then choose the appropriate type of statistic.
+So it is up to us to determine if a column is skewed and then choose the appropriate type of statistic.

 No, the proposed statistics only apply to the SQL query in question